emanuelepiodebernardis/iot-audit/README.md

 This project addresses these challenges by focusing on:

-detection of network-based cyberattacks, including:
+Detection of network-based cyberattacks, including:
 DoS / DDoS attacks
 Man-in-the-Middle (MITM) attacks
 botnet activity